 An accident is defined as a surchargeable at-fault accident if:

-- The involved operator is more than 50 percent at fault as determined by the standards of fault.
+- The operator is more than 50 percent at fault refer to the Standards of Fault section below.

-- The vehicle is a private passenger automobile
+- The vehicle is a private passenger car

 - The accident involves a claim payment of more than $1000, in excess of any deductible.

-- The claim payment is for damage to someone else's property, collision, or limited collision coverages for a vehicle subject to the Safe Driver Insurance Plan.
+- The claim payment is for damage to someone else's property, collision, or limited collision coverages for a vehicle - refer to the Safe Driver Insurance Plan.
 Bodily injury to others liability claims may be subject to surcharge.

 Accidents outside of Massachusetts may be subject to surcharge.

 - If you were involved in an at-fault accident when you resided outside of Massachusetts, it may be subject to surcharge.
-Massachusetts auto insurers may report an accident from your out-of-state driving record to the MRB if it can be classified as an at-fault accident as defined in the Massachusetts Safe Driver Insurance Plan.
+Massachusetts auto insurers may report an accident from your out-of-state driving record to the MRB if it can be classified as an at-fault accident - refer to the Safe Driver Insurance Plan.

 The standards of fault